I don’t know who said it but I’m not sure it matters:

-“She believed she could; so she did.”
+“She believed she could, so she did.”

 This post serves as an important reminder.
 I’m just a blogger to you, but I can tell you one thing about yourself that you may not know.
 Yes, I’m talking to you.
 And this message comes directly from me, someone who was raised to never stop, to never listen to the nay-sayers, and to take constructive criticism, fix it, and do better next time.
 I was raised to believe in myself, but that didn’t stop others from telling me I couldn’t achieve my dreams.
 That didn’t stop me from wondering if I was good enough, smart enough, or if God loved me enough to help me make my dreams happen.
-I’m not perfect, but I work my a** off, I fight hard for what’s good and true, and I like it that way.
+I’m not perfect, but I work my butt off, I fight hard for what’s good and true, and I like it that way.
 I make mistakes, stick my foot in my mouth, and regret things I say and do from time to time, but I chalk it all up to learning and growing.
 Say sorry and get over it.

-At one time, we believed we were being punished, even believed our challenges, mainly depression and suicide attempts, were the worst things that ever could have happened to us.
+At one time, my husband and I believed we were being punished, even believed our challenges, mainly depression and suicide attempts, were the worst things that ever could have happened to us.
 Now, we’ve shared our whole reality in our book, “Never Alone: A Husband and Wife’s Journey with Depression and Faith.”
 We learned we can’t help anyone if we stay quiet, if we stop fighting to understand our purpose and choose rather to just stay alive, rather than truly live.

 Do you trust in God enough to truly believe He will make your path open for your dreams to come true?
 If He’s putting it on your heart, He’ll help you make it happen.
 Trust Him.
 Trust your journey.

 We don’t have it all figured out, but I will say we’ve never been happier having learned to find good in everything and believe in ourselves.
 Trust is a funny thing; it always comes down to faith.